MingSun-Tse/Efficient-Deep-Learning/README.md

-# Efficient DNNs
+# EfficientDNNs
-A collection of recent methods on DNN compression and acceleration
+A collection of recent methods on DNN compression and acceleration.
 ## [2012-AAAI-all papers]()
 ## [2012-ICLR-all papers]()
 ## [2012-CVPR-all papers]()